Chapter 36: Trail of Blood

 A low and sickly growl caused Cosmo and Cream to look behind them.
 They came face to face with an emaciated four-legged creature.
 It had yellowed eyes and its animal-like snout was gaunt and skeletal.
 Its nostrils were long and wide and its mouth was wide open, revealing a set of mismatched pointed fangs.
 It had cropped medium length hair that was a bright, blood red and a discoloured, bluish-white patch on its forehead.
 Its rail-thin, dirt-coloured body was covered in long, sharp-looking spines.
 Its front paws weren’t paws at all, but two fanged mouths that snapped as it slinked forward.
 The rear paws contained eight clawed toes that jutted out in a circular pattern.
 Its tail stood upright threateningly, revealing the three spiked barbs at the end.
 It was hunched down, as though it was about to pounce.

 It suddenly loped forward towards the two women and jumped at them, the mouths on its front paws opened wide.
-At the last second, Green XIII intercepted its attack by grabbing both paws in his hand.
-Grunting, the golem wrestled the beast away from the women, all while the mouths on the end of its forearms snapped repeatedly in his face.
+At the last second, Green XIII intercepted its attack by grabbing both paws in her hands.
+Grunting, the golem wrestled the beast away from the women, all while the mouths on the end of its forearms snapped repeatedly in her face.
 As it struggled in the crystal golem’s arresting grip, the patch on the monster’s head started to shine with a dull light.
 It brought its face up to Green XIII’s chest, opened its mouth and launched a fiery shell into it.
 It exploded on contact and the impact sent the golem flying.
-Screaming out in pain, he collided with Bark – whose attention was on the other two mutants Tails was facing – and the two Mobians were sent sprawling across the floor towards where the destroyed supercomputers for the Roboticizer lay.
+Screaming out in pain, she collided with Bark – whose attention was on the other two mutants Tails was facing – and the two Mobians were sent sprawling across the floor towards where the destroyed supercomputers for the Roboticizer lay.

 Realizing that she had little time to lose, Cosmo quick-charged a Fire spell from her weapon and launched it before the monster could regain its bearings.
 It hit its mark, sending its body ablaze.